Adika1630/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-Script that add number with envirnomental variables Script that divides number from environmental variables Script that powers the number fron envirnmental variables
+Script that add number with envirnomental variables Script that divides number from environmental variables Script that powers the number fron envirnmental variables Script that convert from binary to decimal
+List combination of alphabetics with oo omitted